-Most marketers are familiar with the concept of the Marketing Funnel: a whole bunch of leads are loaded into the top of a funnel, and they're choked until a few patients squeeze out the small end.
+Most marketers are familiar with the concept of the Marketing Funnel: a whole bunch of leads are loaded into the top of a funnel, and they're choked until a few buyers squeeze out the small end.
 With the introduction of Twitter and Facebook, people are even hungrier for more leads.
-The game is always about putting more and more patient leads into the top of the funnel.
+The game is always about putting more and more leads into the top of the funnel.

-But what good are leads if they aren't converted into patients, repeat business and referrals?
-What if, through remarkable customer experience, a practice had the ability to retain the same patients and generate a significant number of new leads and referrals from those happy patients?
+But what good are leads if they aren't converted into sales, repeat business and referrals?
+What if, through remarkable customer experience, a company had the ability to retain the same clients and generate a significant number of new leads and referrals from those happy customers?

-When it comes to lead referral generation, the patient experience is it.
+When it comes to lead referral generation, the customer experience is it.

-The marketing hourglass suggests that there's a logical progression through which every patient comes to know, like, and trust a practice.
-Once that occurs, the patient then decides to try, buy, repeat, and refer.
+The marketing hourglass suggests that there's a logical progression through which every customer comes to know, like, and trust a company.
+Once that occurs, the customer then decides to try, buy, repeat, and refer.

-The diagram on the following page illustrates the logical path a patient should follow to participate in a fully developed Marketing Hourglass.
+The diagram on the following page illustrates the logical path a lead should follow to participate in a fully developed Marketing Hourglass.
 This concept is one of the key elements of the Duct Tape Marketing System.